-The certificate subject name, including trademark or any name, business or company name or representation protected by law, provided by subscribers must comply with relevant regulations in our country's Trademark Act and Fair-Trade Act.
+The certificate subject name, including trademark or any name, business or company name or representation protected by the law of R.O.C., provided by subscribers must comply with relevant regulations of Trademark Act and Fair-Trade Act of R.O.C.
 HiPKI EV TLS CA shall not bear the responsibility for reviewing whether or not the certificate subject name provided by the subscriber complies with the above regulations.
 Related disputes and arbitration shall not be the obligation of HiPKI EV TLS CA and the subscriber shall handle matters in accordance with regular administrative and judicial remedies.